Jay A. DeLoach: Early years

-DeLoach was born in San Diego, California to Jesse Howell DeLoach and Berta Peña, a woman from Texas of Hispanic-American descent.
-DeLoach's father was a Chief Yeoman when he met Ms Peña, who at that time (early 1950s) worked building F-102 fighters at the Convair plant in San Diego.
+DeLoach was born in San Diego, California, to Jesse Howell DeLoach and Berta Peña, a woman from Texas of Hispanic-American descent.
+DeLoach's father was a chief yeoman when he met Ms Peña, who at that time (early 1950s) worked building F-102 fighters at the Convair plant in San Diego.
 DeLoach's father received a commission in 1960 through the Limited Duty Officer program and as a result, the family was in a constant state of relocation, with DeLoach attending schools in various states.

 DeLoach's family had a strong tradition of Naval Service.
-His grandfather was a Chief Machinist's Mate in the Navy and served for 23 years from 1922 to 1945.
+His grandfather was a chief machinist's mate in the Navy and served for 23 years from 1922 to 1945.
 DeLoach received his first taste of what Navy life when he was a teenager and his father took him out on his minesweeper for two weeks.
 This experience plus, the fact that it was his family's tradition to serve in the Navy were influential factors when in 1974 he choose to attend the United States Naval Academy upon his graduation from First Colonial High in Virginia Beach, Virginia.

 Because of a permanent injury to his right shoulder from birth, DeLoach barely passed the entrance physical exam and medical screening to get into the Naval Academy.
 DeLoach passed the physical as a result of his parents' early intervention and persistent exercising of his arm.
 He was able to make good use of his right arm even though it only had one-third of the strength of his left arm.

 Military career

-DeLoach graduated with a Bachelor of Science degree in Marine Engineering from the Naval Academy in 1978 and commissioned an Ensign.
+DeLoach graduated with a Bachelor of Science degree in marine engineering from the Naval Academy in 1978 and commissioned an ensign.
 He entered training and service in submarines and made ten deterrent patrols on the USS Kamehameha (SSBN-642) in the Mediterranean, USS Patrick Henry (SSBN-599) in the South China Sea, and USS Lewis and Clark (SSBN-644) in northern Atlantic.
-He served as an Engineering Officer in the latter two and was awarded three Battle Efficiency 'E' awards.
-In 1980, he was promoted to Lieutenant Junior Grade and in 1983 to Lieutenant.
-DeLoach, who received a spot promotion to Lieutenant Commander in 1984, was the Sonar Transducer Branch Chief at Naval Sea Systems Command from 1987 to 1989.
-During this period of time DeLoach earned a Masters of Arts in Management & Supervision degree from Central Michigan University in 1987 and in 1988 was permanently promoted to Lieutenant Commander.
+He served as an engineering officer in the latter two and was awarded three Battle Efficiency 'E' awards.
+In 1980, he was promoted to lieutenant junior grade and in 1983 to lieutenant.
+DeLoach, who received a spot promotion to lieutenant commander in 1984, was the sonar transducer branch chief at Naval Sea Systems Command from 1987 to 1989.
+During this period of time DeLoach earned a Masters of Arts in management and supervision degree from Central Michigan University in 1987 and in 1988 was permanently promoted to lieutenant commander.